Coordinating Decisions via Quantum Telepathy: Physical Implementation

-We plot the robustness for the hedge-or-not problem as a function of $p$ and $\beta$ in~\cref{fig:robustness}.
+We plot the robustness for the hedging problem as a function of $p$ and $\beta$ in~\Cref{fig:robustness}.

-In the range of $p$ and $\beta$ considered, other than some extreme values, we observe a robustness to depolarizing noise of about $10^{-3}$ to $10^{-1}$.
-We even see robustness values of up to 0.293.
+We compute robustness values of up to around 0.3.
 That is, optimal quantum strategies using qubits can tolerate depolarizing noise up to (not including) that magnitude and a quantum advantage would remain.
 For fixed $\beta$, we also observe some regions with constant robustness, which implies in those regions the quantum value $q^*$ is a fixed affine function of the classical value $c^*$.
 In general, noise robustness can be interpreted as some form of normalized maximal Bell inequality violation~\cite{perez2008unbounded}.
-We also plot the quantum advantage for different values of $p$ and $\beta$ under various noise levels in~\cref{fig:noisy_qadv}.
-The range of $p$ and $\beta$ for which there is a quantum advantage shrinks as the noise level increases.
+We also plot the quantum advantage for different values of $p$ and $\beta$ under various noise levels in~\Cref{fig:noisy_qadv}.
+As expected, the range of $p$ and $\beta$ for which there is a quantum advantage shrinks as the noise level increases.